SuhasNandiraju/REEEEEEEEEElock/README.md

 *Note, keep in mind all the notes from REEEEEEEEEEgun bc they all mostly apply.
 Change the arduino port make servo adjustments etc.

-*Note, you need to make sure that your face is the one being recognized and so if you don't want to change your code at all then take a picture of yourself and name it 'obama.jpg' and maybe a picture of your friend or dad or brother and name it 'biden.jpg'

-TODO: get another raspberry pi camera module so I don't have to use my own computer
-TODO: make the lock look nicer